zpqu/python_misc/README.md

 This folder includes misc python scripts in bioinformatics analyses.

+++ blastx_coverage_best.py: this script will calculate the total coverage of a blastx alignment in query and subject and output the best hit (longest alignment).

+++ blastx_coverage_all.py: this script will calculate the total coverage of a blastx alignment in query and subject and output all hits.

+++ blastn_coverage_best.py: this script will calculate the total coverage of a blastn alignment in query and subject and output the best hit (longest alignment).

-++ blast_coverage.py: this script will calculate the total coverage of a blast alignment in query and subject.
+++ blastn_coverage_all.py: this script will calculate the total coverage of a blastn alignment in query and subject and output all hits.

 ++ format_links.py: this script will format collinear links for WGD to bed format used by circlize.